 d.
 Tap the side of the barrel to settle the powder into the breech area.

 When loading pelletized powder (Pellets):

-Drop the desired amount of pellets into the barrel with the igniter side down.
-Using a pipe cleaner to handle the pellets makes it easier to load and keeps oil from makes it easier to load and keeps oil from your hands off the pellet.
+Drop the desired amount of pellets into a. the barrel.
+Using a pipe cleaner to handle the pellets makes it easier to load and keeps oil from your hands off the pellet.

 IMPORTANT: